 As chef and food writer, Trine is an advocate for sustainable solutions, organic sourcing and food cooked with love.
 Trine spends her time cooking, writing and traveling, and is, through the recognition of her work, able and fortunate to communicate her message across the world, which she has been doing frequently for many years.
 She has talked and cooked at TEDxKrakow and at The Nordic Council of Ministers event at Rio+20.
 She is the co-founder of the on-going Rye Bread Project launched in NYC.
 Furthermore, Trine is the co-author on a book about Syrian culture and food, and in that connection, Trine works with young Syrians in Denmark to spread the joy of Syrian food.

-Trine has written 10 cookbooks in her native Danish and 6 in English.
-The Scandinavian Cookbook (2008), The Nordic Diet (2009), Scandinavian Christmas (2012), Scandinavian Baking (2014) and Scandinavian Comfort Food (2016) all published by Quadrille.
-The latter has been translated into German, Dutch and Korean.
-In March of this year her newest book Open Sandwiches will be published by Quadrille.
+Trine has written 10 cookbooks in her native Danish and 7 in English.
+The Scandinavian Cookbook (2008), The Nordic Diet (2009), Scandinavian Christmas (2012), Scandinavian Baking (2014), Scandinavian Comfort Food (2016), Open Sandwiches (2018) and Copenhagen Food (2018) all published by Quadrille.
+Her books have been translated into German, Dutch and Korean.

 Trine has two children, lives in Copenhagen with her husband, and works part-time in London.